 Using a blend of premium virgin Merino wool and acrylic, this wooly blanket is very popular and affordable.

 It measures approximately 66″ x 90″ and is on the heavier side featuring edging that is double-stitched with a thick polyester thread.

-The wool blankets in the Explorer Collection have inter-fiber felting and fabric consolidation creating a denser blanket with a milled finish.
+The Merino wool blankets in the Explorer Collection have inter-fiber felting and fabric consolidation creating a denser blanket with a milled finish.

 EKTOS Outdoor Camping 100% Wool Blanket